Thought Leadership Communication

 5. Influencing

-the industry Industry conferences, panel discussions or webinars offer valuable platforms for showcasing expertise and sparking discussions.
-Thought leaders are perceived here as opinion leaders who influence industry standards and legislation.
+the industry Industry conferences, panel discussions or webinars provide valuable platforms for showcasing expertise and sparking discussions.
+Here, thought leaders are perceived as opinion leaders who influence industry standards and legislation.

 6. Expanding